larami10/PokeAPI-GatsbyJS/README.md

 ## How to use the Project

-This project is being hosted and deployed through Gatsby Cloud [PokeAPI-GatsbyJS](https://pokeapigatsbyjs.gatsbyjs.io/)
+This project was being hosted and deployed through Gatsby Cloud but now being hosted on Netlify [PokeAPI-GatsbyJS](https://pokeapigatsbyjs.netlify.app/)